uvarc/workshop-site/content/lesson/ses-python-intro/functions.md

 ## Optional and Keyword Arguments

 Arguments whose values are determined from their ordering in the parameter list are called _positional_ variables.
 Python supports _optional_ and _keyword_ arguments as well.
-Opetional arguments are assigned a default value in the parameter list of the function definition.
+Optional arguments are assigned a default value in the parameter list of the function definition.
 If an optional argument is not present in the argument list passed by the caller, it takes on its default value; otherwise it is positional.

 ```
 def func(x,y=0,w=3):